-"Our philosophy was to give the building back its dignity as a single house, and to be mindful of the likely original plan form," David Mikhail told Dezeen.
+"Our philosophy was to give the building back its dignity as a single house, and to be mindful of the likely original plan form," Mikhail told Dezeen.
 "But to combine original features with modern details is a question of both philosophy and detail; it needs an absorption in both to work."

 Photography is by Tim Crocker.

-Here's some more information from David Mikhail Architects:
+Here's some more information from Mikhail Riches:

 East London House